Deer Ridge Park Overview

-Deer Ridge Off-Leash Area is a spacious community park that provides an excellent environment for dogs to exercise and socialize in southeast Calgary.
+Deer Ridge Off Leash Area is a spacious community park in southeast Calgary’s Deer Ridge neighborhood.

 Quick Facts